1,000+ Opportunities

 This list is not exhaustive, but is provided to be representative of the spirit of the requests we are likely to consider: Entrepreneurial endeavors with high social impact Programs that develop education or specific job training that empowers individuals to become more economically self-sufficient Programs supporting improved employment opportunities for economically disadvantaged members of the community While we are well-aware of the many human service, educational, cultural and civic needs of the communities we serve, and are grateful for the outstanding and tireless work being done by non-profits to solve a wide range of societal problems, the Dakota Foundation is unlikely to consider requests for support of the following: General fund-raising events Theatrical productions and other artistic or media projects Historical preservation, museums and interpretive centers

-Based on current listing details, eligibility includes: Nonprofits empowering people toward economic self-sufficiency, primarily in North Dakota, New Mexico, and Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits empowering people toward economic self-sufficiency, primarily in North Dakota, New Mexico, and Colorado.
+Confirm the full requirements in the official notice before applying.